Skip to content

 Your engine brake, or Jake brake, isn't just for slowing down on hills; it can also help you shift more efficiently.
 When your truck is empty, you can keep the Jake brake on while shifting.
 This helps slow the engine down more quickly, reducing the time you have to wait between gears and allowing for a faster, smoother shift.
 It’s a pro-level technique that can make a noticeable difference in your driving.
 Understanding how to properly use an engine brake gives you another tool to control your truck with greater precision in various situations.

-How to Choose the Right Transmission Pattern
+How to Choose the Right Transmission for Your Rig

 Picking the right transmission for your semi truck goes beyond just personal preference.
 It’s a decision that directly affects your truck's performance, your fuel budget, and your comfort on the road.
 Whether you’re an owner-operator buying your first rig or a fleet manager looking to optimize your lineup, the transmission you choose can make a significant difference in your day-to-day operations.